iotaledger/rosetta-iota/README.md

 ## Quick start

-Ensure `docker` and `docker-compose` is installed.
+Ensure `docker` and `docker-compose` are installed.
 As specified in the Rosetta API documentation, all Rosetta implementations must be deployable via Docker and support running via either an online or offline mode.

 **Following commands will start an IOTA fullnode ([Hornet](https://github.com/gohornet/hornet)) together with a Rosetta API instance.**
 Once the IOTA node has synced with the network, the Rosetta API will be available at: http://localhost:3030